RajaMuneerBaigal/Docker_Basic_Commands/README.md

   ## Docker Secret
    ==============================================================================
+   - docker secret create  "name" -            : to create a secret. here name is any name .i.e dbpass etc and minus at the enter is used to input secret
-   - docker secret create                : to create a secret
+   - docker secret create "filename" myfile    : to create a secret using file.i.e in myfile I can save my secret and create a filename with secret insid
    - docker secret ls                          : to list all secrets
    - docker secret rm  -id-                    : to remove secrets
    - docker secret inspect                     : to inspect a secret

+  ### NOTE: the secret created needs to be associated with a service in docker swarm while creating a service with --secret "name"  flag otherwise it won't be accessbile to any service without properly associating.
+  e.g docker service create --secret dbpass alpine ping 8.8.8.8

+  The secrets will be stored inside the container at the location /run/secrets/secretname To create a database service such as mysql with our secret will be as follows: docker service create  --secret dbpass -e MYSQL_ROOT_PASSWORD_FILE=/run/secrets/dbpass mysql

   ## Docker Swarm
    ==============================================================================